 One of four cameras deployed throughout experiment to document the building of comb, daily fluctuations in the hive population, and other activity.

-This is Version 3.
+These videos were taken for the initial B-code test of version 3, which ran for 3 months.
+This project was the culmination of an extended residency at Autodesk’s Pier 9 workshop.
 For more details on the project and instructions on how to build your own, click here.

 B-Code was designed with the following criteria: